UFO sightings in New Zealand

-The most widely reported UFO incident in New Zealand, and the only one investigated, involved the Kaikoura lights encountered by aircraft, filmed and tracked by radar in December 1978.
-The New Zealand Defence Force does not take an official interest in UFO reports, but in December 2010 it released files on hundreds of purported UFO reports.
-New Zealand's then-Minister of Defence, Wayne Mapp said at the time people could "make what they will" of the reports, and said "a quick scan of the files indicates that virtually everything has a natural explanation".
+The most widely reported UFO incident in New Zealand, and the only one investigated, involved the Kaikōura lights, which were encountered by aircraft, filmed by a news crew, and tracked by radar in December 1978.
+The New Zealand Defence Force does not take an official interest in UFO reports, but in December 2010 it released files on hundreds of purported UFO sightings.
+New Zealand's then-Minister of Defence, Wayne Mapp, said at the time that people could "make what they will" of the reports, and further stated that "a quick scan of the files indicates that virtually everything has a natural explanation".